simplemindedbot/simplemindedbot/content/using-ai-improving-requirements.md

 +++
-title = "Part 2: Using AI to Improve Requirements—BRDs, User Stories, and Use Cases" date = "2024-10-30T20:00:00-04:00" lastmod = "2024-10-30T10:30:50-04:00"
-description = "Learn how AI tools enhance project requirements through automated analysis of BRDs, user stories, and use cases, improving clarity and business alignment."
+title = "Part 2: Using AI to Improve Requirements-BRDs, User Stories, and Use Cases" date = "2024-10-30T20:00:00-04:00" lastmod = "2024-10-30T10:30:50-04:00" description = "Learn how AI tools enhance project requirements through automated analysis of BRDs, user stories, and use cases, improving clarity and business alignment."